wurthless-elektroniks/badjasper/readme.md

 - 15432's RGH3 sourcecode and builder were extremely inspirational for all this stupid work I've been doing and I've modified it to suit my ends
 - Octal450 is a hardass but he at least provided SMC+ and valuable advice and feedback for this project
+- Nadaman made the cool XeLL that doesn't crash when you connect Ethernet

 Onward to turbo reset!